scanback/docs/articles-posts/english-football-payroll.md

 image: /assets/social-card-think.png
 ---
 # How Much Can English Cities Afford Football?
 A New Measure Based on Local Consumer Income Distribution
 Football club payroll spending is well known.
-But how large is that spending relative to the economic size of the cities that support the clubs?
-Surprisingly, little is known about this.
+But how large is that spending relative to the middle class consumer income base of the cities that support the clubs?
+I doubt anyone knows — until now.

 To start, the map shows the 28 cities hosting the 44 clubs in the 2025-26 season.
 Bubble areas are proportional to lower middle class (and above) disposable income in the city.